adwait1-g/adwait1-g.github.io/_posts/rust-c-experiments/2020-10-31-rust-calling-c.md

+---
-# Calling C code from Rust
+title: Calling C code from Rust
+categories: Rust
+comments: true
+layout: post
+---

 It is a common scenario where your current infra is written in one language and when you want to develop something new in a new language.
 Most high-performance systems are written in C/C++.
 When a new application needs to be written in Rust, it needs to make use of the C/C++ infra.